 Yes, but only in a limited number of countries.

 A patent is a monopoly right specific to a particular country.
-A UK patent provides a monopoly right in the UK and can be extended, by registration after grant, to the following places:
+A UK patent provides a monopoly right in the UK and can be extended, by registration after grant, in a number of different countries.
+The full details can be found here.

 The filing of a UK patent application also secures an option on filing outside of the UK for a period of twelve months.
 As long as an application to afford protection in overseas territories is filed within twelve months of the initial UK filings, those applications will be treated as if they had been filed on the same day as the initial UK filing.